Making a Comeback After a Fall

 Mentorship With Accountability

 Everyone makes mistakes.
 But as long as you’re not engaged in dishonesty and self-sabotage, it’s only a matter of weakness, and not cheating.
-That’s why the most important kind of accountability is not superficial and judgmental, but deeply introspective and curious by nature.
-You don’t just report your actions.
+That’s why the most important kind of accountability goes deeper than simply reporting your mistakes.
 You also acknowledge what was going on in your mind and heart at the time of the setback.
-Then you evaluate the choices you made in response, remembering that you don’t have to act on every impulse you feel.
+Then you evaluate the choices you made in response, remembering that you don’t have to act on every impulse you feel, and considering what you really need at this point in your journey.

 Being honest is absolutely necessary before you can expect real progress.
-But you don’t have to figure everything out on your own.
+But you don’t have to figure out everything on your own.
 In fact, accountability works best in relationship, not isolation.
 Otherwise, you might get lost trying to figure what to do.
-You might not notice how you’re biased towards confirming your own preconceived notions or justifying what you already want to do.
+You might not notice how you’re biased towards confirming your own preconceived notions or justifying how your own biases keep you stuck in unhelpful mindsets or habits.
 You might not even realize you have an unhealthy pattern in your life because it’s so familiar it doesn’t catch your attention anymore.
+Or even if you do notice it, you might waver in your determination to change it.
 On your own, it’s too easy to fall back into old habits, leaving your mistakes unexamined because of making excuses or simply not thinking.
-A mentor is a separate individual who can give you objective feedback, challenge your assumptions, and bring important issues to your attention.
+But a mentor is someone who can give you objective feedback, challenge your assumptions, and bring important issues to your attention.

 Work with your mentor to clarify your values in a way that makes it clear what goals and standards you should be striving for.
 Talk about what’s holding you back—like doubts, fears, or confusion.
 Talk through those issues and clarify the reasons why you want to overcome your addiction.
 Commit yourself to reporting all your errors, excuses, and self-sabotaging behavior.
-Simply knowing that you will have to explain your choices is enough to protect you from acting on any ideas that you wouldn’t be confident to present to another.
+In fact, simply knowing that you will have to explain your choices is enough to protect you from acting on many impulses, because you know that wouldn’t be confident to defend them.
 Your mentor will give you the perspective and insights you need.
-They will encourage you to believe in yourself and you will celebrate your wins together.
-As you begin to reach new milestones every day, your mentor will guide you through new territory, saving you the trouble of having to learn from trial-and-error.
+They will encourage you to believe in yourself and celebrate your wins with you.
+As you begin to reach new milestones every day, your mentor will guide you through each step of this new territory, saving you the trouble of having to learn from trial-and-error.

 Informed Motivation